mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

 1. Rewrite the if statement in the code above using the conditional operator.
 Be sure that your new code gives the same result as before. (**Hint:** You might need to use two conditional operators, one within the other.)

-1. [Language codes](https://en.wikipedia.org/wiki/Language_code) are codes used to identify languages.
+1. [Language codes](https://en.wikipedia.org/wiki/Language_code) are codes used to identify human languages.
 They're often used in websites to organise content into different languages.
 An example of such a website is [Wikipedia](https://www.wikipedia.org).
 If you visit a Wikipedia page, you'll notice that the URL domain begins with a two-letter (or three-letter) code, as in "<b>en</b>.wikipedia.org".
 The "en" indicates that the page is in English.
 Similarly, an Arabic page would have the domain "<b>ar</b>.wikipedia.org".

     The following table lists some languages and their codes.